-An isomorph is by definition a curve of constant excess entropy, i.e., an isomorph is a configurational adiabat [9].
-While all systems have configurational adiabats, however, only Rsimple systems have isomorphs.
-By now isomorph theory has been applied to many different systems in simulations, and there are also experimental confirmations of isomorph-theory predictions [18-21].
+While all systems have configurational adiabats, however, only R-simple systems have isomorphs.
+By now isomorph theory has been applied to many different systems in simulations, but there are also experimental confirmations of isomorph-theory predictions [18-21].
 Recent reviews of the isomorph theory are given in Refs.
-[22,23].
+22 and 23.